joseeden/All-Things-DevOps/pages/030-Security/006-Incident-Responses.md

 - The incident response process aims to minimize impact and resume operations swiftly.
 - It's a subset of the broader business continuity management (BCM).

+## Conducting regular incident response drills and exercises

+Incident response drills and exercises are conducted to simulate real-world scenarios and test the organization's incident response capabilities.
+By doing so, vulnerabilities and weaknesses in the security posture can be identified and addressed, enabling the organization to improve its overall resilience against potential cyber threats.

 ## Components of the Incident Response Plan

 The incident response policy aligns with the plan, outlining procedures and standards.
 Shaped by the organization's vision, the process defines technical processes and tools used in incident response.